Viraj-Malik/Fatigue-Management-System/README.md

     Open a new terminal window and run the following command.
     ```chmod +x setup_fms_project.sh```

-3. **Setup on Startup Execution**
+3. **Setup on Startup Execution:**
     Type the following command in a terminal window
     ```crontab -e```
     Navigate to the bottom of this file and add the following
     ```@reboot sudo /home/$USER-ID$/.start_fms.sh > /home/$USER-ID$/fms_cron_startup.log 2>&1```

-4. **Validate**
+4. **Validate:**
-    Setup is now complete, disconnect the monitor and all other devices.
+    Setup is now complete.
+Disconnect the monitor and all other devices.
 Connect the Raspberry Pi to power and the webcam.
 Light will blink blue in 30-45 seconds.